msxuc/EASIER/docs/autodiff.md

     However, `autograd` APIs do not seem directly adaptable to EASIER, as `autograd` relies on value-based `torch.Tensor`.

+1. Solution to memory consumption during backward propagation:

+    Checkpoint primal values and recompute during backprop, e.g.

+    ```
+    o------>o------>o------>o------>o
+                            x<------x
+                    o------>o
+                    x<------x
+            o------>o
+            x<------x
+    o------>o
+    x<------x
+    ```

+    where point `o` means primal checkpoint, `o-->` means computation of primal values, and `x<--x` means backprop between checkpoints.

+1. Sparsity of Jacobian matrix:

+    "Non-interleaving" basis vectors
+    (evaluation of JVP on basis vectors form columns of the Jacobian matrix) can be colored and grouped, so that a linear combination of basis vectors can be processed in a simultaneous manner.

+1.  _Duality_ between pushforward and pullback.

 ## EASIER AD APIs